-How do you sew corners with an overlock machine?
+How to sew corners with the serger?

 Comment coudre des angles avec la surjeteuse ?

-Table of contents:
+Table of Contents:

 Real limits and common myths